clearhaus/3DSv2-api-documentation/source/challenge_flow.rst

 1. You have 30 seconds from receiving the :ref:`authentication response <auth-response>` to start the challenge.
 2. Each interaction in the challenge window has a 10 minute timeout.
 So the cardholder can take at least 10 minutes to complete the challenge.

 SDK Challenge
 -------------

 The challenge should be handled by the SDK, please refer to the SDK specification for further information.

+.. _notification URL: reference.html#attr-AReq-notificationURL